boblund/JS-Wui/README.md

 ## IPC

-This interface enables a sender in the webview to send and receive messages over a websocket with a backend NodeJS handler.
+These interfaces enable sending and receiving messages over a websocket between webview and backend NodeJS handlers.

 ### Webview Inteface